brycethomas/brycethomas.github.io/_posts/2014-05-03-a-successful-phd-workflow-for-programmers.md

 text pain in the arse.
 With Word, it's very hard (if not impossible?) to automate your PhD build as described above because you have no way to inject variables or figures into your document.
 You're also missing out on working in a good keyboard-oriented text editor.
-Yes, both LaTeX and good text editors have a steeper learning curve than Word, but you'll reach the intersection point long before completing your PhD.
+Both LaTeX and good text editors have a steeper learning curve than Word, but you'll reach the intersection point long before completing your PhD.
 So, do what you can to convince your supervisors to work with you in LaTeX.
 If you can't do that, see if they're happy to just print things and make handwritten notes.
 It's not optimal for you, but often it is for them.
 You'll probably find they do this regardless of how they feel about the Word/LaTeX debate.